cran-task-views/SportsAnalytics/SportsAnalytics.md

 also include a **General** section for packages that provide ancillary functionality relevant to sports analytics (e.g., team-themed color palettes), and a **Modeling** section for packages useful for statistical modeling.
-Throughout the task view, and collected in the **Related Links** section at the end, we have included a list of selected books and articles that use some of these packages in substantive ways.
+Throughout the task view, and collected in the **Related links** section at the end, we have included a list of selected books and articles that use some of these packages in substantive ways.
 Our goal in compiling this list is to help researchers find the tools they need to complete their work in R.